 You also have the benefit of knowing that once that hammer falls, the contract is legal and binding.
-The purchaser has to pay a ten percent deposit there and then, and come up with the balance within twenty eight days.
+The purchaser has to pay a 10 per cent deposit there and then, and come up with the balance within 28 days.
 This avoids the uncertainty that is usually associated with selling a property in the conventional manner, and the chance of gazumping, or of the buyer pulling out, becomes negligible.

 Before putting your property up for auction, it's worth asking yourself a few questions, as some types of property tend to be more suitable for the process than others.
 For example, if you have a property that is particularly run down, it is well known that auctions tend to attract purchasers who are specifically after a renovation project.